leorami/SignalExport/README.md

 ## Requirements

-- Python 3.12+ (latest stable Python 3)
+- Python 3.9+ (tested on 3.9-3.12)
-- For macOS end-to-end flow: Homebrew + `signalbackup-tools` for DB decryption
+- For macOS end-to-end flow: Homebrew + [`signalbackup-tools`](https://github.com/bepaald/signalbackup-tools) for DB decryption
 - Optional: OpenSSL CLI on PATH (improves best-effort decryption)

+## Credits

+This project relies on the excellent [signalbackup-tools](https://github.com/bepaald/signalbackup-tools) by [@bepaald](https://github.com/bepaald) for decrypting Signal Desktop databases.
+Without this tool, none of this would be possible.

 ## Configuration (.env and environment variables)